metarex-media/www-metarex-media/content/donate/index.md

       food of champions and Rexy believes her.
 Buy us 2 slices and we'll post a picture of cake for you.
     url: https://google.com
-    src: /img/donate-cake.jpg
+    src: /img/donate-rexy-cake.png
   food:
     value: 25
     title: Feed Rexy!
     description: |
       Sometimes you need more than cake and Rexy is a growing young girl with attitude and serious hunger.
-Help her reach her full potential and we'll add your name and message to our [Backers](/backers) page.
+Help her reach her full potential and we'll add your name and a message to our social pages!
     url: https://google.com
-    src: /img/donate-feed.jpg
+    src: /img/donate-feed-rexy-cake.png
 ---

 {{% metarex %}} is 100% supported by its backers and by donations.